ngorm/ngorm/README.md

 ### Why there is no support for database x?

-There are checkboxes on this README.
-If you find the database is unchecked then it might be in a queue you can come back in the future and hopefuly it should be there!
+There are check boxes on this README.
+If you find the database is unchecked then it might be in a queue you can come back in the future and hopefully it should be there!

 Theres is a [board tracking database support](https://github.com/gernest/ngorm/projects/2)